kritmank/Wordle/README.md

 # Wordle Game!!
 ## This is a simple wordle game made using Flask python.
+This game is made in programming4 class KOSEN-KMITL.

 Using Flask to create a web app for the game.
 Random to generate random words.